German Mulled wine is the most popular holiday drink at Christmas Markets.

 Social events revolve around Glühwein during the holiday season.

-Friends bundle up and catch up over a mug of Glühwein at one of the many stalls found at My Favorite 3 Christmas Markets in Munich.
+Friends bundle up and catch up over a mug of Glühwein at one of the many stalls found at Christmas Markets in Munich.

 For many Germans, Gluhwein is so much more than a warm drink that comforts you during the cold European winters.
 It is a part of the holiday charm bringing loved ones together during the Christmas season.